ScottyLabs/dining-api/README.md

 ## Database schema changes (important!)

 When you make changes to the database schema, be sure to run `pnpm db:push` to keep your local db in sync.
+(You should do this before running tests as well!)

 Before merging your PR, be sure to run `pnpm db:generate` to generate a migration file, which will then be automatically applied to the staging and production databases when deployed.